sunnybeta/one4all/systemdesign/proximity/README.md

 # Proximity Service

-*Proximity Service* is commonly found as abackend component to find closest business locations like restaurants or gas stations in Yelp and Google Maps.
+*Proximity Service* is commonly found as baackend component to find closest business locations like restaurants or gas stations in Yelp and Google Maps.

 ## Problem